 Happy Thanksgiving to the Americans, whether you are actually celebrating it or not!
 This week is always hard for me because I’m usually rather homesick, more so than at Christmas since Christmas actually exists in France (albeit a less excessive form of the holiday… I need an overload of decorations, people!)
 Luckily we did something this week that helped with the homesickness: ate lunch at an all-you-can-eat Chinese restaurant.

-Eating out in France is not common for us since we can’t really afford it, but I make an exception for Chinese restaurants.
+Eating out in France is not common for us since we can’t really afford it, but I make an exception for Chinese food.
 If I could find a decent Mexican restaurant where I live, I would make an exception there too, but I’ve been having no luck finding one.
 Luckily there is a good Chinese restaurant near Chambéry with offers an all-you-can-eat buffet (buffet à volonté) and it reminds me of an American-style restaurant because it is huge:

 Finding restaurants that serve more than French or Italian food can be hard outside of the large cities, and even in Indian or Moroccan restaurants, épicé is not what Americans would call spicy.
 Every time I travel I make sure to find a restaurant that serves food that I can’t find in the Alps, such as falafel and hummus.
 There’s only so much cheese and potatoes I can take, which is surprising because I really LOVE cheese and potatoes.